Your data – what is it?

-The Church of England is made up of a number of different organisations and office-holders who work together to deliver the Church’s mission in each community.
-The PCC works together with:
+The Church of England comprises several different organisations and office-holders who work together to deliver the Church’s mission in each community.
+The PCC works together with the following:

-As the Church is made up of all of these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community.
+As the Church comprises all of these persons and organisations working together, we may need to share personal data we hold with them so that they can carry out their responsibilities to the Church and our community.
 The organisations referred to above are joint data controllers.
 This means we are all responsible to you for how we process your data.

-Each of the data controllers have their own tasks within the Church and a description of what data is processed and for what purpose is set out in this Privacy Notice.
-This Privacy Notice is sent to you by the PCC on our own behalf and on behalf of each of these data controllers.
+Each data controller has its tasks within the Church and a description of what data is processed and for what purpose is set out in this Privacy Notice.
+This Privacy Notice is sent to you by the PCC on our behalf and behalf of each of these data controllers.
 In the rest of this Privacy Notice, we use the word “we” to refer to each data controller, as appropriate.

 What data do the data controllers listed above process?
 They will process some or all of the following where necessary to perform their tasks:

 The data controllers will comply with their legal obligations to keep personal data up to date; to store and destroy it securely; do not to collect or retain excessive amounts of data; to keep personal data secure, and to protect personal data from loss, misuse, unauthorised access and disclosure and to ensure that appropriate technical measures are in place to protect personal data.

 We use your data for some or all of the following purposes:

 What is the legal basis for processing your data?

 Most of our data is processed because it is necessary for our legitimate interests or the legitimate interests of a third party (such as another organisation in the Church of England).
 An example of this would be our safeguarding work to protect children and adults at risk.
 We will always take into account your interests, rights and freedoms.